You can’t let these 2 points go to waste!

 1. Have a good construction waste management plan.

-First of all, it is required for the pre-requisite under MRp2 – you’ve got to have a plan that identifies what waste is going to be generated for the project, and what means will be implemented to divert from landfills.
-You need to identify at least 5 different materials in your plan, even if you only need 3 in implementation to earn the points.
+First of all, it is required for the prerequisite under MRp2 under v4 – you’ve got to have a plan that identifies what waste is going to be generated for the project, and what means will be implemented to divert from landfills.
+You need to identify at least 5 different materials in your plan, even if you only need 4 in implementation to earn the points.
+More consideration of construction materials/type, and overall building design will impact total quantities of waste generated.
+It remains to be seen how USGBC reviewers critique the required “strategies to reduce the generation of waste during project design and construction” and what they find acceptable.

 - what the optimum dumpster placement strategy will be,